Undermethylation Myths, MTHFR & The Great Folate Debate

 5-methyltetrahydrofolate (5-MTHF).

 Most of the adults and children that I see are UM with low serotonin symptoms.
 I am frequently taking people off multivitamins because of the folate.
-There are a very few multivitamins and B-Complex vitamins that have removed folate.
+There are a few multivitamins and B-Complex vitamins that do not contain folate.

 MYTH #6 - Everyone should eat a lot of leafy greens.
-A diet high in folate for someone with low serotonin UM (and thus most likely having too much folate already), isn't necessarily a good thing.
-Methyl, which we get from protein sources, is the priority, though, supplements are typically needed as well.
-I have seen a number of UM people, who because of their UM traits - their strong will and restricted eating patterns - were able to sustain a strict vegetarian diet that was low in protein (and thus low in methyl), which was making them more rigid in their thinking, excessively disciplined and lacking enjoyment.
-Spinach, asparagus and brussels sprouts are also high.
+A diet high in folate for someone with low serotonin UM (and thus most likely having too much folate already) isn't necessarily a good thing.
+Methyl, which we get from protein sources, is the priority, though supplements are also typically needed.
+I have seen several UM people who, because of their UM traits - their strong will and restricted eating patterns - were able to sustain a strict vegetarian diet that was low in protein (and thus low in methyl), which made them more rigid in their thinking, excessively disciplined and lacking enjoyment.
+Spinach, asparagus, and Brussels sprouts are also high.
 Avocado is up there too.

 MYTH #7 - Cereal is the breakfast of champions.
-Most cereals, “healthy” ones included, are fortified with folate (often in the form of folic acid) and therefore could worsen low serotonin symptoms for someone who is undermethlyated.
+Most cereals, “healthy” ones included, are fortified with folate (often in the form of folic acid) and, therefore, could worsen low serotonin symptoms for someone who is undermethylated.
 I’m sure my pairing of a large glass of orange juice (also high in folate), with a bowl of flakes (back in the day), only added to my seeming need for lists with perfectly perfect boxes waiting eagerly to be checked off.
-Aside from cereal, many bread products, pastas and rice are enriched with folic acid.
-This will be indicated on the labels, though not necessarily like this
+Aside from cereal, many bread products, pasta, and rice are enriched with folic acid.
+This will be indicated on the labels, though not necessarily like this..

 MYTH #8 - What’s good for the goose is good for the gander.
-I hope it it is clear, that we differ in our biochemical needs, despite the blanket dietary and supplement recommendations out there.
+I hope it is clear that we differ in our biochemical needs despite the blanket dietary and supplement recommendations out there.

-MYTH #9 - If taking folate for the first 3 months of pregnancy is important, then taking it the entire pregnancy must be even better.
+MYTH #9 - If taking folate for the first three months of pregnancy is important, then taking it the entire pregnancy must be even better.
 The reason for the first 3 months (and prior if anticipating pregnancy), is to prevent neural tube defects - things like spina bifida.
-That’s really important and recommended for all women (independent of methylation status).
-But after those first 3 months, are we needlessly exposing a fetus to high folate.
+That’s important and recommended for all women (independent of methylation status).
+But after those first three months, are we needlessly exposing a fetus to high folate.
 We don’t know the methylation status of a fetus, but we do know that folate can impact the expression of certain genes.
-In 2016, Research from John’s Hopkins was able to, at least momentarily, bring this concern to public attention.
+In 2016, Research from Johns Hopkins was able to, at least momentarily, bring this concern to public attention.

 “The researchers found that if a new mother has a very high level of folate right after giving birth – more than four times what is considered adequate – the risk that her child will develop an autism spectrum disorder doubles.”

-More, …for a low serotonin UM mother, being on all that folate beyond that important first 3 months, could be unnecessarily worsening or causing depression.
+Moreover, …for a low serotonin UM mother, being on all that folate beyond that important first 3 months could be unnecessarily worsening or causing depression.

-MYTH #10 - The incidence of UM is relatively constant.
-In an upcoming newsletter, I’ll share updates from the Dr. Walsh and the Walsh Research Institute, including the finding of a significant increase in UM (and decrease in overmethlyation) in the population and the role of the NMDA receptor in methylation imbalances.
+MYTH #10—The incidence of UM is relatively constant.
+In an upcoming newsletter, I’ll share updates from Dr. Walsh and the Walsh Research Institute, including the finding of a significant increase in UM (and a decrease in over-methylation) in the population and the role of the NMDA receptor in methylation imbalances.

 Until Next Time,